Best Online Family Nurse Practitioner Programs in Utah

 Online & Campus Based - Visit Website

-The University of Utah offers a Post-Graduate APRN Certificate with a Family Nurse Practitioner concentration for certified nurses seeking to expand their specialty.
-This hybrid program provides individualized study plans based on gap analysis, requiring completion of specific coursework and practicum hours.
-Graduates become eligible for national FNP certification.
-The program requires a previous graduate nursing degree, APRN licensure, a 3.0 GPA, and includes application materials like transcripts and recommendations.
-Federal financial aid is not available for this non-degree program.
+The University of Utah's online Post-APRN Graduate Certificate with a Family Nurse Practitioner concentration is a hybrid program designed for certified APRNs seeking to expand their specialty.
+This non-degree program creates individualized study plans based on gap analysis, requiring specific coursework and practicum hours to prepare graduates for national FNP certification.
+Applicants need a previous graduate nursing degree, APRN licensure, a minimum 3.0 GPA, and must submit transcripts, recommendations, and certification copies.
+No entrance exam is required, but federal financial aid is not available for this CCNE-accredited program.

 MSN to DNP - Family Primary Care